 Same- or next-day swap

-We haul the full container and drop the empty one in the same spot to keep every loading hour on the schedule.
+We haul your full container and drop an empty on the same staging pad so loading never stops.

 Step 3